(Lumbar Laminectomy, Cervical Laminectomy, Decompressive Laminectomy, Back Surgery, Disk Surgery)

 Laminectomy is usually performed for back pain that continues after medical treatment, or when the back pain is accompanied by symptoms of nerve damage, such as numbness or weakness in the legs.

-There may be other reasons for your physician to recommend a laminectomy.
+There may be other reasons for your doctor to recommend a laminectomy.

 As with any surgical procedure, complications can occur.
 Some possible complications may include, but are not limited to, the following: